froboy/yusaopeny_docs/content/en/docs/development/fonts/_index.md

 >
 > * [Download Cachet as a Web Font ](https://theybrand.org/wordpress/cachet) (requires YMCA Link login)

+**Developers:** YMCA development partners can take advantage of a custom module which allows for automation of this process.
+[Get in touch](mailto:ycloud@ymca.net) or reach out in `#developers` on the YUSA Slack for more details.

 Once you've downloaded the WOFF files, you'll need to add them to your site.
 These instructions mirror the [walkthrough in this video](https://www.youtube.com/watch?v=Kl1lwYSg3ww&feature=youtu.be).

 - Visit **Admin** > **Extend** and ensure the "@fontyourface" and "@fontyourface - Local Fonts" modules are enabled.